 Abarim Publications' online Biblical Greek Dictionary

-The cardinal number τρεις (treis, meaning three — the neutral form is the more familiar τρια (tria) — occurs all over the New Testament (Matthew 12:40, Acts 9:9, Revelation 11:11).
-It also occurs in the following derivations and compound words:
+The cardinal number τρεις (treis), meaning three (the neutral form is the more familiar τρια, tria), occurs 66 times in the New Testament: see full concordance.
+It's also part of the following derivations and compound words:

-- Postfixed with the decimal termination -konta: the cardinal number τριακοντα (triakonta), meaning thirty (Matthew 13:8, John 5:5, Galatians 3:17).
+- Suffixed with the decimal termination -konta: the cardinal number τριακοντα (triakonta), meaning thirty.
+This word is used 11 times; see full concordance.

 - Together with the cardinal εκατον (hekaton), meaning hundred: the cardinal τριακοσιοι (triakosioi), meaning three hundred (Mark 14:5 and John 12:5 only).

 - Together with the noun βολις (bolis), meaning dart or plunger: the adjective (or noun) τριβολος (tribolos), meaning three-pronged (Matthew 7:16 and Hebrews 6:8 only).
 In the New Testament, this word appears to be applied only to naturally occurring three-pronged plants, but note that this term also denoted a kind of prickly military device that would ambush and cripple horses.